enpaul/tox-poetry-installer/README.md

 - [ ] Update to use [poetry-core](https://github.com/python-poetry/poetry-core)
       Tox configuration option) and improve robustness of the Tox and Poetry module imports to avoid potentially breaking API changes in upstream packages.
+- [ ] Find and implement a way to mitigate the [Poetry UNSAFE_DEPENDENCIES bug](https://github.com/python-poetry/poetry/issues/1584).

 ### Path to Stable